 Color chart by water clarity provides starting points for selection.
 In gin-clear water: natural patterns like silver, pearl, and translucent.
 Slightly stained: white, bone, and light chartreuse.
 Moderately muddy: bright chartreuse, hot pink, orange.
 Chocolate milk: dark colors creating silhouettes – black, purple, dark red.

 Water depth affects color visibility as wavelengths filter differently.
 Red disappears first, followed by orange, yellow, and green.
 In deep water, blues and purples maintain visibility longest.
-This explains why dark lures often outperform bright ones in deeper presentations, as documented by marine research studies.
+This explains why dark lures often outperform bright ones in deeper presentations.

 Retrieval Speed and Cadence Mastery